Locations

 Leading during uncertainty

-Facing challenging times within a difficult market, a recent acquisition, and quality issues, a leading consumer goods business recognized the need to develop its leaders.
-The organization wanted to equip its leaders with the skills to manage through and out of this period of uncertainty.
+Facing challenging times within a difficult market, a recent acquisition, and quality issues, a leading consumer goods business recognised the need to develop its leaders.
+The organisation wanted to equip its leaders with the skills to manage through and out of this period of uncertainty.

 Learn more